Universal trade-off structure between symmetry, irreversibility, and quantum coherence in quantum processes: Abstract

-{\bf Symmetry, irreversibility, and quantum coherence are foundational concepts in physics.
-Here, we present a universal trade-off relation that builds a bridge between these three concepts.
-This trade-off particularly reveals that (1) under a global symmetry, any attempt to induce local dynamics that change the conserved quantity will cause inevitable irreversibility, and (2) such irreversibility could be mitigated by quantum coherence.
-Our fundamental relation also admits broad applications in physics and quantum information processing.
-In the context of thermodynamics, we derive a trade-off relation between entropy production and quantum coherence in arbitrary isothermal processes.
-We also apply our relation to black hole physics and obtain a universal lower bound on how many bits of classical information thrown into a black hole become unreadable under the Hayden-Preskill model with the energy conservation law.
-This particularly shows that when the black hole is large enough, under suitable encoding, at least about $m/4$ bits of the thrown $m$ bits will be irrecoverable until 99 percent of the black hole evaporates.
-As an application to quantum information processing, we provide a lower bound on the coherence cost to implement an arbitrary quantum channel.
-We employ this bound to obtain a quantitative Wigner-Araki-Yanase theorem that comes with a clear operational meaning, as well as an error-coherence trade-off for unitary gate implementation and an error lower bound for approximate error correction with covariant encoding.
-Our main relation is based on quantum uncertainty relation, showcasing intimate connections between fundamental physical principles and ultimate operational capability. }
+Symmetry, irreversibility, and quantum coherence are foundational concepts in physics. \HT{Here, we present a universal tradeoff relation between these three concepts.
+This particularly reveals that (1) under a global symmetry, any attempt to change the local conserved charge causes inevitable irreversibility, and (2) such irreversibility can be mitigated by quantum coherence.
+Our tradeoff relation follows solely from the unitarity and global symmetry of the total dynamics, allowing for general applicability.
+For non-equilibrium physics, it relates the coherence cost and the entropy production---representing thermodynamic irreversibility---in arbitrary quantum processes.
+It also provides fundamental limitations on the capability of a number of quantum information processing tasks---such as gate and measurement implementation and error correction---that involve symmetry restrictions.
+Furthermore, it predicts how many bits of classical information thrown into a black hole become unreadable under energy conservation.
+Our tradeoff relation is based on quantum uncertainty relation, showcasing intimate connections between fundamental physical principles and ultimate operational capability of quantum processes.}